Enrollment is open for the Genomic Medicine programme (MSc, PgDip, PgCert, CPPD), with full-time and part-time options starting September 2019

-The MSc in Genomic Medicine combines the strengths from across the Faculty of Medicine, Dentistry & Health, Faculty of Science and Faculty of Social Sciences, in combination with the Sheffield Diagnostic Genetics Service to provide a progressive programme of fundamental genetics and genomics, through to applied clinical practice and genomic research, whilst recognising the ethical, legal and social issues that arise in using genetic data.The taught modules will involve biomedical scientists and clinicians, lawyers and bioinformaticians, thereby enhancing the inter-disciplinary nature of the course.
+The MSc in Genomic Medicine combines the strengths from across all departments of the Faculty of Medicine, Dentistry & Health and the Faculty of Science, in combination with Sheffield Teaching Hospitals and the Sheffield Diagnostic Genetics Service to provide a progressive programme of fundamental genetics and genomics, through to applied clinical practice and genomic research, whilst recognising the ethical, legal and social issues that arise in using genetic data.The taught modules will involve biomedical scientists and clinicians, lawyers and bioinformaticians, thereby enhancing the inter-disciplinary nature of the course.
 The individual research project will provide you with first-hand experience and training in hypothesis-driven genomic research.

 What will I study?